fernandoPedraza-sg/fp-cloudformation/README.md

 ## AWS organization deployment.

-The CloudFormation templates must be deployed to the management account of an AWS organization.
-These create resources in all AWS accounts that belong to a specific organizational unit (OU) or an organization.
+The CloudFormation templates must be deployed in the management account of an AWS organization.
+These create resources in all AWS accounts that belong to either an organization or a specific organizational unit (OU).

 - ou-sg-read-only.json: this CloudFormation template creates an IAM role with read-only permissions for the assessment phase of cost optimization projects.